-Do you want to raise awarness for mission in your church?
-Here are 10 ways to spread the word and get everyone in your church involved in God's mission.
+Do you want to raise awareness for mission in your church?
+Here are 10 ways to spread the word and get everyone in your church involved.

 1. Pray for your church’s missionaries and ministry partners.